-While it is not possible to identify all factors, some of the factors that may cause actual results to differ from historical results or from any results expressed or implied by forward-looking statements, or that may cause our projections, assumptions, expectations or beliefs to change, include the following:
+While it is not possible to identify all factors that may cause actual results to differ from historical results or from any results expressed or implied by forward-looking statements, or that may cause our projections, assumptions, expectations or beliefs to change, some of those factors include the following:

-- the risks and uncertainties referenced in this prospectus supplement and the accompanying base prospectus, or in our other filings with the SEC that are incorporated herein by reference, particularly those set forth under the heading "Risk Factors" beginning on page S-4; - our ability to find suitable reinvestment opportunities; - changes in economic conditions; - changes in interest rates and interest rate spreads, including the repricing of interest-earning assets and interest-bearing liabilities; - our investment portfolio performance particularly as it relates to cash flow, prepayment rates and credit performance; - actual or anticipated changes in Federal Reserve monetary policy; - adverse reactions in financial markets related to the budget deficit or national debt of the United States government; potential or actual default by the United States government on Treasury securities; and potential or actual downgrades to the sovereign credit rating of the United States; - the cost and availability of financing, including the future availability of financing due to changes to regulation of, and capital requirements imposed upon, financial institutions; - the cost and availability of new equity capital; - changes in our use of leverage; - changes to our investment strategy, operating policies, dividend policy or asset allocations;
+- The risks and uncertainties referenced in this prospectus, or in our other filings with the SEC that are incorporated herein by reference, particularly those set forth under the heading "Risk Factors" herein and in our most recent Annual Report on Form 10-K under Item 1A, "Risk Factors": - Our ability to find suitable reinvestment opportunities; - · Changes in domestic economic conditions; - · Changes in interest rates and interest rate spreads, including the repricing of interest-earning assets and interest-bearing liabilities; - · Our investment portfolio performance particularly as it relates to cash flow, prepayment rates and credit performance; - The impact on markets and asset prices from the Federal Reserve's balance sheet normalization process through the reduction in its holdings of Agency residential mortgage-backed securities and U.S. Treasuries; - · Actual or anticipated changes in Federal Reserve monetary policy or the monetary policy of other central banks; - Adverse reactions in U.S. financial markets related to actions of foreign central banks or the economic performance of foreign economies including in particular China, Japan, the European Union, and the United Kingdom; - Uncertainty concerning the long-term fiscal health and stability of the United States; - The cost and availability of financing, including the future availability of financing due to changes to regulation of, and capital requirements imposed upon, financial institutions; - · The cost and availability of new equity capital; - Changes in our use of leverage; - Changes to our investment strategy, operating policies, dividend policy or asset allocations; - The quality of performance of third-party servicer providers of our loans and loans underlying our securities; - The level of defaults by borrowers on loans we have securitized; - · Changes in our industry; - · Increased competition;

-- the quality of performance of third-party servicer providers of our loans and loans underlying our securities; - the level of defaults by borrowers on loans we have securitized; - changes in our industry; - · increased competition; - · changes in government regulations affecting our business; - changes in the repurchase agreement financing markets and other credit markets; - changes to the market for interest rate swaps and other derivative instruments, including changes to margin requirements on derivative instruments; - government initiatives to support the U.S. financial system and U.S. housing and real estate markets; or to reform the U.S. housing finance system including by imposing standards for originating residential mortgage loans; - reform of U.S. government-sponsored entities, or GSEs, or other government policies and actions; - ownership shifts under Section 382 that further limit the use of our tax NOL carryforward; and - · exposure to current and future claims and litigation.
+- · Changes in government regulations affecting our business; - Changes or volatility in the repurchase agreement financing markets and other credit markets; - Changes to the market for interest rate swaps and other derivative instruments, including changes to margin requirements on derivative instruments; - Uncertainty regarding continued government support of the U.S. financial system and U.S. housing and real estate markets; or to reform the U.S. housing finance system including the resolution of the conservatorship of Fannie Mae and Freddie Mac; - The composition of the Federal Reserve; - Ownership shifts under Section 382 of the Internal Revenue Code of 1986, as amended (the "Code"), that further limit the use of our tax NOL carryforward; - Systems failures or cybersecurity incidents; and - · Exposure to current and future claims and litigation.